National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 1. Document the study protocol:
-  The research team should document a detailed study protocol that includes all of the above information, as well as any other relevant information, such as the ethical and regulatory considerations, data privacy and security measures, and data sharing agreements.
+  The research team should document a detailed study protocol that includes all of the above information, as well as any other relevant information, such as ethical and regulatory considerations, data privacy and security measures, and data sharing agreements.

 The Enclave's Protocol Pad supports the development and documentation of detailed study protocols.^[
 @sec-tools-apps-protocol describes the tool